eddiegomezr94/osticket-prereqs/README.md

 <img src="https://imgur.com/qtXxJqZ.png" width="400" height="300"/>
  </div>

-- After installing Microsoft Visual, download and install My SQL 5.5.62, set it to Standard Configuration and create a password for your domain.
+- After installing Microsoft Visual, download and install My SQL 5.5.62, set it to Standard Configuration and create a username and password for your domain.(It is important not to forget the username and password).

 <div align="center">
 <h3> Register PHP within IIS</h3>